 kubectl set env deployment/eduk8s-operator -n eduk8s INGRESS_CLASS=contour

-This only applies to the ingress created for each workshop session.
-It does not apply to the training portal or any ingress created from a workshop as part of the workshop instructions.
+This only applies to the ingress created for the training portal and workshop sessions.
+It does not apply to the any ingress created from a workshop as part of the workshop instructions.

 This may be necessary where a specific ingress provider is not as reliable in maintaining websocket connections, as explained above is the case for the nginx ingress controller when there are frequent creation or deletions of ingresses occuring in the cluster.

 Trusting insecure registries¶